 Valhalla is massive mega-project that could revolutionise Western Australia's position in the transitioning energy market.

-Not only will it be the first carbon emission-free gas project in the world to get off the ground, it will secure Western Australia's gas supply, and has the potential to offer carbon-free LNG to Australia's biggest customers like Japan, China, and Korea.
+Not only will it be the first carbon emission-free gas project in the world, it will secure Western Australia's gas supply.
+The project operator Black Mountain Energy aims to provide carbon-free LNG to Australia's biggest customers like Japan, China, and Korea.

 Valhalla is located in the Canning Basin, once relatively unexplored, but now, with the potential to be a gamechanger for industry.
 The project is estimated to hold several trillion cubic feet of gas, which developed could be WA's biggest resources development rivalling that of the iron ore sector.